-Thornhill Road (Site 5 and 12) saw the highest percental increase from 2016.
+Thornhill Road (site 12) saw the highest percentage increase from 2017.
 This variation in traffic on the whole does not raise any specific concerns when compared to the closest monitoring results, and the actual changes in traffic volumes are relatively low.
 The concentrations are well below the AQS(S) objectives, resulting in no unacceptably high exposure in the local area.